mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/getting-started/ingress/index.md

 }
 ```

-Make sure to set a value that is less than or equal to the number of public DC/OS agents available.
-Failing to set this number properly may result in an incomplete Kubernetes cluster install.
+<p class="message--important"><strong>IMPORTANT: </STRONG>Make sure to set a value that is less than or equal to the number of public DC/OS agents available.
+Failing to set this number properly may result in an incomplete Kubernetes cluster install. </p>

 <a id="ingress-controllers">